Federal drug convict granted compassionate release

 ‘Met an influential man and methamphetamine’

 Lee’s case was also posted on the November Coalition Foundation’s website.
-The Washington based group states they work to end drug war injustice.
+The Washington-based group states it works to end drug war injustice.

-The posting noted her 40 years for methamphetamine conspiracy and states, “Before prison I was a ballet dancer and traveled the world.
+The posting, which noted her 40 years for methamphetamine conspiracy, states, “Before prison, I was a ballet dancer and traveled the world.
 Dancing, even professionally, is mostly contract work, and contracts end.
 To survive between contracts, I wrote bad checks to 'stay alive.'
 While working for the SandCastle, I was flown to Guam and met an influential man, and methamphetamine.
 He promised to open a dance club and give me work and friendship.
 The work he gave me was a bit-part in a large drug conspiracy.
 I plead guilty to the charges because the prosecutors threatened to indict my family members.
 Under duress, and with no knowledge of the sentencing guidelines, I was sentenced to 40 years, due to enhancements.
 The influential man was never tried.”